Get notice of new posts

 Hurry, quick.
 Do we now need to give those persons the label of autism?

 There are some who are going back to past genius’ and claiming they must have been autistic…Mozart must have had autism.
-Disney perserverated on those mouse pictures–he must have had autism….
+Disney perserverated on those mouse pictures–he must have had autism…

-Is it possible the statistical increases in the number of people with autism is partly due to our current scientific paradigm of labeling and sorting people?
+Is it possible the statistical increase in the number of people with autism is partly due to our current scientific paradigm of labeling and sorting people?
 And some people promoting “autistic envy”?
 The new figures are 1-50.
 One child in every fifty–and all we are doing is having Autism Awareness Day at the Philadelphia Zoo?

 What is normal?